Daði Freyr on Eurovision: "It's not as cool anymore to be a hater"

 Check back at NME for more news, interviews and more from Eurovision 2023.

-Part 2 of the album ‘I’m Still Making An Album ⅔’ will be released at the end of May.
+Part two of the album ‘I’m Still Making An Album ⅔’ will be released at the end of May.
 Visit here for tickets and more information on his upcoming tour dates.